MatthiasCr/Jaguar-Re-Identification/README.md

 This is the final project of the Seminar  "Applied Hands-On Computer Vision" at HPI.
 It evolves around a Kaggle competition about Jaguar Re-Identification ([Kaggle Link](https://www.kaggle.com/competitions/jaguar-re-id)).

 All runs are logged to a public [W&B project](https://wandb.ai/juggling-jaguars/jaguar-reid-jugglingjaguars).
-You can group the runs by experiment or filter them using tags.
+You can group the runs by experiment (using `group by`->`group`) or filter them using tags.

 ![](images/wandb_dashboard.png)